 It is common to find commercial diving ranked among the top ten most stressful jobs.
 That's largely due to the fact that the work is potentially dangerous.
 Working underwater is physically demanding, and one small mistake can mean the difference between life and death.
 And, depending on the type of work that you are performing, you can expect to spend a lot of time away from home working long hours.

 So, what makes people want to go into commercial diving?
 It's the fact that it is an adventurous and exciting career, and the work is fascinating.
 You get to explore parts of the world that most people will never see, and you perform important work that only a small handful of people are capable of completing.
 Commercial divers also typically earn good money and are often offered full benefits packages that cover everything from medical insurance to 401(k) plans.
-And with almost 11-percent job growth expected within the industry, your job opportunities should be excellent.4
+And with over 16-percent job growth expected within the industry (according to the Occupational Outlook Handbook), your job opportunities should be excellent.

 The two most common nursing positions are licensed practical nurse (LPN) and registered nurse (RN).
 Regardless of which level you work at, nursing is definitely one of the most stressful jobs out there.
 Nurses have a high degree of responsibility since the smallest of errors or oversights can have potentially disastrous or life-threatening consequences.
 The job can be both physically and mentally taxing, and you could face a number of emotional situations, including handling angry or emotional patients and family members.